Butea superba

 What is the recommended dosage of Butea superba?

-Reported potential side effects may include: **Hyperandrogenism / DHT Elevation**: documented clinically significant increases in DHT — relevant for prostate health, hair loss (paradoxical risk despite traditional anti-hair-loss use), and acne.
-Possible LH suppression with chronic use, potentially reducing endogenous testicular function.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+For most healthy adults, Butea superba is well tolerated at studied doses.
+Reported effects can include: **Hyperandrogenism / DHT Elevation**: documented clinically significant increases in DHT — relevant for prostate health, hair loss (paradoxical risk despite traditional anti-hair-loss use), and acne.
+It may also interact with some medications.
+Butea superba is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: PDE5 inhibitors (sildenafil, tadalafil, vardenafil): possible additive smooth muscle relaxation — risk of hypotension and prolonged erection.
+Possible interactions include: PDE5 inhibitors (sildenafil, tadalafil, vardenafil): possible additive smooth muscle relaxation — risk of hypotension and prolonged erection.
 Testosterone replacement therapy: possible additive androgenic effects — monitor closely.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.